Taekwondo 태권도Taekwondo Preschool

 Difficulty Level: Advanced Tutorial Available

-Target Punch ( 표적지르기 pyojeok-jireugi ) is an advanced technique that requires you to strike an imaginary target made with the other hand usually a punch.
+Target Punch ( 표적지르기 pyojeok-jireugi ) is an advanced technique that requires you to strike an imaginary target made with the other hand usually with a punch.
 The striking technique is first used in the 1st Dan Black Belt Poomse ( 품새 고려 koryo ).
 Read more »

 Target Punch ( 표적지르기 pyojeok-jireugi )